Norwich students celebrate Hispanic Heritage Month

 Spanish culture and pride is on full display at Norwich University.
-With chalk in hand, students marked Hispanic Heritage month by marking sidewalks on campus with flags, phrases, and other artwork that represents their traditions.
+With chalk in hand, students marked Hispanic Heritage Month by marking sidewalks on campus with flags, phrases, and other artwork that represent their traditions.

 “We all come from different walks of life and I think its really important to celebrate that,” student Chase Panza said.
 “It’s something that makes us all unique.”